How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 SignResult signResult = signature.sign(outputFilePath, listOptions);

-What happens behind the scenes: GroupDocs processes each signature sequentially, embedding them into the document metadata.
-The order in your list doesn’t matter for verification.
+GroupDocs processes each signature sequentially, embedding them into the document metadata.
+The order in your list does not affect verification.

 Real‑World Use Cases